-Best of all, it’s super simple to put together.
-In other words, you don’t have to be the sharpest knife in the drawer.
-(Though having one wouldn’t hurt.)
+Whip up a batch of this comforting soup and you'll have leftovers all week.
+The flavors get better as the soup sits in the fridge.
+You can change the toppings to mix things up.
+Best of all, it's super simple to put together.
+In other words, you don't have to be the sharpest knife in the drawer.
+(Though having one doesn't hurt.)

 More Soup Recipes: